myteksp/fifteen/README.md

 # 15 puzzle demo project

-This 15 puzzle implementation is a demo of online game, built in such a way that every pieace of game logic is performed on the back-end side (usualy, this kind of approach used for froad prevention).
+This 15 puzzle implementation is a demo of online game, built in such a way that every piece of game logic is performed on the back-end side (usualy, this kind of approach used for froad prevention).
 Stack:

   - Back-end: Spring boot, Spring data, Spring security, Thymeleaf